You opened your facility full of excitement and energy. But damn, reality kicks in fast.

 Scale is what changed.
 Managing a training gym with 100-250 members is a totally different thing to ~20 PT clients that you train a couple of times a week for £60+ a pop.
 When you have that many members, you are going to have the “whiners”.
 No matter what you do, they will whine.
 Typically these members are compensating for their own issues.
 You need to ensure you continue to provide the very best service to all of your members, not just those who are in-your-face.

 You have to accept that you cannot do everything yourself.
-You need processes, procedures and the tools to support you.
+You need systems, processes, procedures, automations and the tools to support you.
 Amazon wouldn’t be what it is today if Jeff Bezos wasn’t so process orientated.
-You simply cannot turnover $88.91B selling from out of your garage, packing every box on your own.
+You simply cannot turnover $88.91B selling from out of your garage, packing every box on your own!

 Failure to plan, is planning to fail

 As a facility owner, it is essential that you have a plan for your business.
-You should plan 12 months in advance, and review and update the plan every month – correcting your course, where necessary.
+You should plan at least 12-months in advance, with more incremental 90-day plans to support your goals.
+Review and update the plan periodically – correcting your course, where necessary.

 As facility owners, we are not always natural business leaders.
 There is no shame in this.
 What is ignorant is to ignore our weaknesses and to do nothing about them.